bestofjs/bestofjs/scripts/rss/README.md

 ## Implementation

-The XML file is created in the `www` folder so that it can be available from the following URL:
+The XML file is created in the `build` folder so that it can be available from the following URL:

 https://bestof.js.org/rss/weekly-trends.xml